Viewable With ANY Browser

 Preheat oven to 350°F. Prepare the pie crust but do not bake yet.

 In a medium bowl, beat the eggs well with a wire whisk or hand beater.
 Beat in corn syrup, sugar, butter, and vanilla extract until well blended.
-Stir the pecan pieces to the mixture.
+Stir the chopped pecan to the mixture.
 Pour the mixture into the pie crust.

 Place pecan halves on top of the pie, to make a design of concentric circles.